Research

 Publications

-These include papers accepted to conferences or journels and pre-prints.
+The below list includes papers accepted to conferences or journals and pre-prints.
+(Outdated)

 G3DR: Generative 3D Reconstruction in ImageNet